mvglasow/unison-wiki/Downloading-Unison.md

 ## Binaries provided by other people

 The following links are to binaries of unison provided by various people.
 They are not produced by the unison project and anyone contemplating use should evaluate their trustworthiness.
 (Note that this is not an assertion of untrustworthiness.)

+These binaries are maintained by various people, not the Unison project, and bug reports, complaints about which version is offered, etc. should be addressed to them, rather than the github issue tracker or unison-users@ mailinglist.

 If there is a link, but it does not have the latest release compiled with a recent ocaml version (defined as >= 4.09), it will be marked as OLD.